-MANY favorable environmental factors converge at Sonoma Hills farm, resulting in a remarkable terroir that yields hearty, tasty vegetables.
+MANY favorable environmental factors converge at Sonoma Hills Farm, resulting in a remarkable terroir that yields remarkable cannabis and tasty vegetables.

 Thirty miles north of San Francisco lies a unique corner of wine country.
 A wide valley cuts through the coastal hills, channeling cool wind and fog eastward through Petaluma, before twisting south to San Pablo Bay.
 Vineyards and farms have been working the valley’s rich soil since the Gold Rush, and in 2018 the Petaluma Gap officially become the country’s 240th American Vitacultural Area (AVA).

 California governor Gavin Newsom signed Senate Bill 67 into law this week, giving craft cannabis cultivators the opportunity to market product from specific regions.
 The traditional focus has always been on strain and THC content, but as craft growers, we believe it’s the sense of place that will drive the growth of the cannabis industry.
 As the largest cannabis market in the world, California is often a bellwether for other states.
 We plant the seeds and set the standards that allow other markets to grow.
 We believe this will be the case with appellation designations.
 Still, it’s a learning process and as we study our successes and failures, we can hone in on the strains that we feel will set us apart from other producers in much the same way the Napa and Sonoma vintners have done over the last one hundred years.
 It’s going to be a fun, interesting journey as we move this initiative forward!